Table of Contents

 Crisis Management and Transformation Frequently Asked Questions (FAQs)

-Most frequent questions and answers about board governance consulting for higher education
+Top questions and answers about board governance consulting for higher education

-What is higher education crisis management?
+What is Higher Education crisis management?

 Crisis management is the process by which higher education institutions deal with a disruption – an unexpected event or crisis that threatens their existence, reputation, and/or stakeholders.

-What is transformational change?
+What is transformational change in Higher Education?

 Transformation is the strategic process that enables an organization to consciously change and evolve to a new level.
 Transformational change is fundamental, dramatic, and often irreversible.
 It is change that reshapes and realigns strategic goals and often leads to radical breakthroughs in beliefs or behaviors.